keydies/keydies/README.md

 - 👋 Hi, I’m Sergey Schastlivtsev;
 - 👀 I’m interested in web-development and everything related to it;
 - 🌱 I’m currently learning React, Redux, TypeScript.
-And basic in backend with Node, Express and Mongo :)
+And basic backend with Node, Express and Mongo :)
 - 🤩 You can check my progress thanks to the repositories of my pet-projects;
 - 💞️ I'm looking for cooperation opportunities with a company where I can continue to improve my skills even faster;
 - 📫 How to reach me: